-To earn the Master of Arts in Liberal Studies, you must successfully complete 30 credits (24 credits from coursework and 6 credits from a thesis project), including:
+To earn the Master of Arts in Liberal Studies, you must successfully complete 30 credits (24 credits from coursework and 6 credits from a master's thesis project), including:

 - Science and Society—Learn the foundational elements and principles of the scientific method, as well as its relation to social and material impacts and policy.

 - Norms and Ethics—Examine basic methods and issues around moral and ethical concerns and enduring challenges of the human pursuit of the good life across cultures.